Select a language:

 • All food handlers posses valid Food Handler Cards as applicable, please see the approved Food handler Card Information Bulletin

-• Received a minimum of two routine inspections within the previous calendar year.
+• Received a minimum of two routine inspections.

 Major Critical Risk Factors are considered violations that may pose an imminent health hazard and warrant immediate corrections or may require closure of the food facility in order to prevent foodborne illness outbreaks as identified by the Centers for Disease Control and Prevention.
 These include, but are not limited to: